 Monthly Meetings & Socials

 Folks on Spokes club meetings will be held every month (except November & December) on the fourth Thursday at 7:30pm.
-The location is at Lifetime Fitness 16333 South La Grange Road, Orland Park, IL 60467.
+The location is at LIFE TIME Fitness 16333 South La Grange Road, Orland Park, IL 60467.
 Click here for map.

 Meetings are scheduled each month from January through October.
 At these meetings, programs are open to the public and may include slide show presentations of members trips in the US and overseas, as well as speakers on cycling advocacy and physical fitness.
 There is time for social interaction during the meeting and light refreshments are provided.
 Rumor has it that sometimes there will be door prizes for a few lucky attendees.

 Programs for the next club meeting are published in the Spokin' Word (our newsletter), sent out on our announcement list, and are posted on our club calendar and online a few weeks before the meeting.